gingerbeardman/gingerbeardman.github.io/_posts/2022-03-31-working-with-classic-macintosh-text-encodings-in-the-age-of-unicode.md

 ## Future

-I'd like to offer the ability for individual files to be extracted from a disk and downloaded by interested users.
-However, this involves further challenges with text encoding.
+I'd like to offer the ability for individual files to be extracted from a disk image so they can be downloaded by interested parties.
+This would be similar to the way Internet Archive allows individual files to be downloaded from inside ISO disk images.
+However, this involves further challenges with text encoding and I would also have to address potential bandwidth concerns.

-The Tcl solution is great, but it is not quite perfect.
+Whilst the Tcl solution is great, it is not quite perfect.
 Currently the behaviour of the `encoding convertfrom` command silently ignores problem characters.
 [Future versions of Tcl will have the option of displaying errors](https://core.tcl-lang.org/tcl/info/535705ffffffffff).
 I'll keep an eye on that progress and upgrade my scripts when the time comes.